-Welcome to Coventry Lake Community Rowing!
-We are dedicated to the community and hope to be able to offer rowing options to maintain and encourage healthy living.
-Rowing is completely voluntary.
-Please feel free to contact us with any questions.
+Welcome to Coventry Lake Community Rowing (CLCR)!
+We are dedicated to the community and hope to be able to offer a wide variety of rowing options to help maintain and encourage healthy living for people of all ages.
+CLCR has many different programs throughout the year and a fleet of over 10 singles and multiple sweep boats available to accommodate all rower types, sizes, and abilities.
+Check out the programs we offer below and please feel free to contact us with any questions!

 STEP 1: Know what type of rower you are: